robzach/capitalism-works-for-me/readme.md

 Completed the power wiring so that the FALSE side has backlighting (and digits are still working).

 Further modified the podium side EEPROM code so that it actually remembers last values after a power cycle; at the moment it increments both TRUE and FALSE counts by one on restart, but this doesn't seem like an important enough bug to care about squashing.

+## 4/26/18 2:45–4:15 p.m.

+Completed chassis ground point installation: the TRUE and FALSE sides have grounding pigtails which are tied to each other through the data connection cable ground wire.
+Based on current progress, compiled a shopping list of items to pick up at Home Depot or bring from home:

+* ground bus bar (2)
+* wire nut to join for 1 12AWG and 1 18 AWG wire (12)
+* grounding pigtail (3)
+* male plug with ground wire (1)
+* stranded black or green wire, low voltage, ~20AWG (20 ft.)
+* self-tapping sheet metal screws